Totally Killer (2023)

 Jamie has an awkward encounter with her future mother who, much to Jamie’s surprise, was a snarky mean girl.
 Teenage Pam (Olivia Holt) is skeptical of Jamie’s stories about a masked maniac, but they eventually team up in an attempt to stop the killer and discover his identity.

 Like Marty McFly, Jamie’s presence in the past changes the course of history in ways both large and small.
-She prevents the maniac from killing some victims, but he also murders people who didn’t die in the original timeline.
-This creates profound changes for the future.
+This causes profound changes for the future.

 Rating

-Totally Killer doesn’t add anything unique to the slasher genre (or to time travel movies, for that matter) but it successfully balances horror with comedic elements.
-It’s an entertaining Halloween treat filled with satirical social commentary and wild gore.
+Totally Killer is derivative of previous time travel and slasher movies, but it’s an entertaining Halloween treat filled with satirical social commentary and wild gore.

 Rating from 1 (avoid at all costs) to 10 (masterpiece): 7